daria80/docs/rules/Contributions.md

 #
 ![alt text](https://sun1-86.userapi.com/KP4xTGzMrZl-JBOx-8LzRST_2M4wBITm9T_aFg/C9gA-Ycj1XE.jpg "Fork")
 ## 2.
 Create a thematic branch from the master branch.
 And fix your changes in the project code in the thematic branch.
+Submit a new branch to our copy on GitHub.
 #
 ![alt text](https://sun1-24.userapi.com/mfL0g0Hz-9r7m58w58oRHAhzz_BxQYBD5I3kJg/UefW8KopdPg.jpg "Your thematic branch")
 ## 3.
-Submit a new branch to our copy on GitHub
+Now, if we go to the page of our copy on GitHub, we will see that GitHub noticed our changes and offers to open the merge request using the big green button.
+#
 ![alt text](https://sun1-87.userapi.com/A449fZ2QaSAU-aRDFPcWCiDnPJpdP_2o0vRMcw/aRmlgc3TY7Y.jpg "Your thematic branch")